Nebraska Coalition for Gay and Lesbian Civil Rights: The 1990s

 In 1993 the Nebraska legislature considered a bill, LB 395, to ban employment discrimination against gays and lesbians.
 California-based Christian fundamentalist leader Lou Sheldon was brought to Lincoln by the Nebraska chapter of the Traditional Values Coalition to speak against LB 395.
 Sheldon claimed the bill was part of a nationwide anti-family "homosexual agenda".
 The Nebraska Coalition for Gay and Lesbian Civil Rights coordinated a protest to counter Sheldon's statements.
 About fifty demonstrators appeared in front a local restaurant, the Green Gateau, chosen because of the belief that it had recently fired an employee for being gay.

 In the 1990s the Coalition sponsored poetry readings and dances that served as an alternative to socializing in gay bars.

 The 2000s marriage fight

-The Coalition opposed a constitutional amendment prohibiting same-sex marriage in Nebraska.
-After the amendment passed in 2000, the Coalition protested the victory party of the Nebraska Family Council, the organization that had spearheaded the amendment.
+In November 2000, seventy percent of Nebraska voters approved Initiative 416, an amendment to the state constitution prohibiting same-sex marriage, civil union, domestic partnership, or other similar same-sex relationship.
+The Coalition opposed this new law and protested at the victory party held by the Nebraska Family Council, the organization that had spearheaded the amendment.

-The Coalition staged a protest for marriage equality in 2002, forming a human chain of supporters around the Nebraska State Capitol.
+In April 2002, the Coalition staged a protest to raise awareness about ongoing discrimination against LGBT people in Nebraska by forming a human chain of supporters around the Nebraska State Capitol.
+They called on Nebraskans to uphold the state motto, "equality before the law," highlighting issues such as employment discrimination based on sexual orientation and the passage of Initiative 416.
 It was the first time since World War II that a human chain was formed around the building.
+Omaha Senator Ernie Chambers, an advocate for LGBT equal rights, spoke at the event, urging the community to continue their fight for equality.

 The organization also had social events in 2002 but faded from existence shortly afterward.
 Same-sex marriage remained unlawful in Nebraska until the 2015 Waters v.
 Ricketts and Obergefell v.
 Hodges court rulings.